dway123/clip-motw/explainer.md

 ## Introduction

-The web clipboard is does not currently indicate that its data originates from the web.
+The web clipboard does not currently indicate that its data originates from the web.
 This means that, unlike with downloaded files, native applications are unable to use such information to optionally provide defense in depth or other protections based on this information.

 This explainer proposes a Mark of the Web (MoTW) for the Web Clipboard.
-This MoTW would be a format written in parallel with other already-written formats, which can inform native applications that the format originated from the web, as well as which source url the data came from.
+This MoTW would be a format written in parallel with other already-written formats, which can inform native applications that the format originated from the web.

 ## Goals